-The Executive Office currently consists of the County Counsel, a Chief Deputy County Counsel, five Senior Assistant County Counsels, two Assistant County Counsels and a Litigation Cost Manager.
+The Executive Office currently consists of the County Counsel, two Chief Deputy County Counsels, five Senior Assistant County Counsels, two Assistant County Counsels and a Litigation Cost Manager.

 The Executive Office advises the Board of Supervisors, its members and key staff as well as County Departments.
 A significant part of its responsibility to advise the Board includes providing counsel to the Board of Supervisors at its weekly meetings.

 The Executive Office also establishes office policy and coordinates the activities of the various divisions of the Office.
 It compiles and records formal opinions, Board letters and other significant attorney-client communications originating from the law divisions.

 The Litigation Cost Manager develops and assists in the implementation of strategies designed to ensure that Los Angeles County receives cost-effective legal representation in litigated matters.
 The focus of these strategies is the reduction and control of attorney fees, expert costs, and other litigation expenses.
 The strategies and protocols developed by the Litigation Cost Manager, in conjunction with other members of the Office of the County Counsel, are directed toward the achievement of the most favorable litigation results at the most affordable cost.
 The Litigation Cost Manager also assists in the promulgation of litigation protocols which are aimed at proper case management, thorough cost/benefit analysis and appropriate budgetary constraints.
 The Litigation Cost Manager works with staff, throughout the County, to raise awareness of the exposures related to litigation and appropriate cost-cutting measures pertaining to both specific departments and Countywide concerns.
 The Litigation Cost Manager assists in identifying and implementing technologies to enhance the County's ability to capture, track, and analyze litigation costs on a Countywide basis.